notepad-plus-plus/npp-usermanual/content/docs/ghost-typing.md

 `notepad++.exe -qt="#hulk { height: 200%; width: 200%; color: green; }" -lcss`

-## Old Verions of Notepad++
+## Historical Syntax

+The syntax listed above is valid for Notepad++ v7.9.2 and newer.

-In Notepad++ v7.9.1 and earlier, the command-line options for the ghost typing modes did not require the `=`, quotes were not allowed, and the sequence `%20` was used to represent a space; this older syntax ceased to work in v7.9.2.
-Keep this in mind if using older versions of Notepad++.
+In Notepad++ v7.9.1 and earlier, there were differnces in the syntax:

+* the command-line options for the ghost typing modes did not use the `=`, so it would be interpreted as literal text (part of the value)
+* quotes were interpreted as literal text (part of the value)
+* the sequence `%20` was used to represent a space, since you could not use quotes to make spaces significant.

+Keep these differences in mind if using older versions of Notepad++.